 The Master of Education prepares teachers to work with students from different cultures and to include contributions of diverse groups into the curricula they teach.
 These 30-credit degree programs emphasize a Christian philosophy and can be combined with several areas of certification including early childhood, English as a second language, foreign language, health and physical education, middle school, music, reading specialist, secondary school, and special education.

-Master of Education (School Health Services)
+A Master of Education in School Health Services is also offered through the Nursing Department.